gnprice/tsflower/README.md

 - Extend the driver and CLI layer:

+  - Expose as an NPM executable.

   - Output to files, rather than stdout.

+  - Track the number of unimplemented and/or error nodes; print counts to stderr as warnings.
+(Perhaps options to be more or less verbose?
+Break down by file, or give total across all files; break down by node kind, or not; verbosely print actual text (perhaps first N chars of it, in case it's a giant module or namespace or class etc.))

   - Transform a program of multiple files at once.

   - Take just an (installed) NPM package name; find the TS type definitions via its package.json, find the desired destination via convention and/or configuration, and go.

+- More consistently handle errors as nice and structured:

+  - See all `TODO(error)` comments.

+  - In general, always use structured helpers like `errorStatement` and its friends; always leave a marker comment in the output.

 - Build more of a test framework: